byronklep/SamKlep/README.md

 # Hello! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-## My name is Samuel Klepper
+## My name is Sam Klepper

 I am a full-stack developer from Houston, TX.
-I have a passion for all things tech and have been intrigued by it all my life.
-I primarily work in Javascript, NodeJS and React, but have recently started dabbling with Python and Django-- which I really love!
+I have a passion for all things tech and have been intrigued by it all my life-- especially cryptocrrency!
+I primarily work in Javascript, NodeJS and React, but have recently started dabbling with Python and Django-- to get a feel of web development in other languages.

-🔭 I’m currently working on a Demolition company website in <strong>React</strong>.
+🔭 I’m currently working on a Demolition company's website in <strong>React</strong>.

-🌱 I’m currently learning <strong>Python & Django</strong>.
+🌱 I’m currently learning <strong>Server Side Rendering</strong>.

 💬 Ask me about running <strong>OpenCV</strong> and <strong>Object Detection</strong>  on a <strong>Raspberry Pi</strong>.